Palm Bay, Florida: 2010s

 In 2010, plans were revealed by a private company to develop Emerald City, a large planned development within the city limits.
 The company intends to develop a multi-use, eco-friendly urban community to include residential zones consisting of townhouses, and commercial zones consisting of state-of-the-art medical facilities, research and development centers for technology firms, and urbanized retail shopping centers.
 As of February 2016, Emerald City is in the development phase.

 City fiscal concern over firefighters' pensions rose during 2010.
 Firefighters' salaries averaged $71,100 annually plus $5,590 overtime pay.
 They were eligible for 100% of base pay after 28 years of service.

 In 2012, construction began on the St. John's Heritage Parkway (also known as the Palm Bay Parkway), an arterial roadway that runs north to south along with the western limits of the city.
 A portion of the parkway opened to the public in 2015.
 The project was in development for more than a decade.
 It is intended to alleviate traffic for commuters on the main thoroughfares of SR 507, CR 509, and I-95.
 Later phases of the project will bring the roadway further south and then east following the lower city limits, eventually connecting to I-95 just north of Micco Road.
 A state roadway improvement project includes planned widening SR 507 (Babcock Street) from four lanes to six.

 In 2015, the Harris Corporation constructed a new 464,000-square-foot technology center near Palm Bay Road and Troutman Boulevard.
 The building is one of the largest in the northeast section of the city and is reported to house approximately 1,400 scientists and engineers for the company.

 In 2017, construction began on the southern Interstate 95 interchange and the southern portion of the St. John's Heritage Parkway.
-The Florida Department of Transportation (FDOT) is constructing a new diverging diamond interchange (DDI) on Interstate 95 just north of Micco Road within the city limits.
+The Florida Department of Transportation (FDOT) is constructing a new diverging diamond interchange DDI on Interstate 95 just north of Micco Road within the city limits.
 The city is working on the southern portion of the parkway to extend from Babcock Street SE to Micco Road.
 The project is intended to improve traffic capacity, operations, and safety, as well as promote economic development in southern Brevard County.

 The city formerly monitored some intersections with radar cameras, resulting in the issuing of traffic tickets to drivers who ran red lights.
 In 2013, these monitored intersections were found to be no safer than unmonitored ones.
 These cameras were removed in 2014.

 In 2018, voters passed a referendum in the November 2018 elections, electing to fund a city-wide road repair project with a general obligation bond worth $150,000,000 payable from annual ad valorem taxes.
-Planning, design, and construction for the cities four quadrants are currently underway with a tentative 8-year plan projected.
+Planning, design, and construction for the city's four quadrants are currently underway with a tentative 8-year plan projected.
 Construction of several units began in August 2019.